TrackerControl/tracker-control-android/paper.md

 # Summary

 Third-party tracking allows companies to collect users' behavioural data, track their activity across digital devices, and potentially share this data with third-party companies.
 This can put deep insights into private lives into the hands of strangers, and often happens without the awareness of end-users.
-In light of this, we have developed TrackerControl, which aims to provide the interested individuals with real-time evidence of tracking.
+In light of this, we have developed TrackerControl, which aims to provide interested individuals with real-time evidence of tracking.

 # Statement of need